Airlines separate families every day on flights. Where is the outrage?

-For the life of me, I cannot understand why DOT has not promulgated rules to put this law into effect.
-Perhaps I am naive, but the law, when passed by the House and the Senate and then signed by the President, is the basic rule of the country.
+Perhaps I am naive, but the law is the basic rule of the country.
+When passed by the House and the Senate and then signed by the President, DOT should enforce it.
 Why are families still being forced to pay to guarantee that they can sit together?
 I find this unforgivable.

 (Plus, another law that provides refunds of checked-baggage fees to airline passengers who pay for checked luggage only to find it delayed or lost temporarily for more than 12 hours on domestic flights and 15 hours on international flights has not been put into effect either.)

 DOT simply is not doing its job and American families may find themselves paying more than $100 extra apiece for the right to sit together on flights.
 I know no mother or father that wants to have their 8-year-old daughter sitting six rows away next to a stranger.
-It should be criminal, but though the law is passed it is not in effect.
+It should be criminal.
+The law is passed, but it is not in effect.

 Family separation in the US seems to be normal.

 After seeing the outrage at how immigrant families are treated at our southern border, I would expect that Americans would have the same reaction at having to shell out up to almost $800 extra in order to sit together for a family of four on a flight in the USA.
 Evidently not.
 Treating US families worse than those seeking citizenship seems to be normal.